List of 40 Famous Forests in India to visit

 Dudhwa National Park is Famous for Which Animal

 At present, it’s a tiger reserve, but it used to be a protective area for swamp deer.
-These two are the park’s major attractions, and a scarce animal called Hispid Hare has been seen here.
+These two are the park’s major attractions, and a scarce animal called the Hispid Hare has been seen here.

 Asiatic Elephants in Dudhwa national park